This post may contain affiliate links. See our affiliate disclaimer here.

 So, how does a person with no audience, attention, or existing platform land sponsors that pay them to travel?

 One way is to come up with a project that will take you over the country to execute on a goal you’re passionate about.

 Case in point, Cees and Madison are obsessed with national parks (they even got engaged in one).
-They decided last year during the Centennial Celebration of the parks to try and visit all 59 national parks over the course of a year.
-They pitched Chacos Sandals and a bunch of other companies, and several committed to help support their journey.
+They decided last year during the Centennial Celebration of the parks to visit all 59 national parks over the course of a year.
+They pitched Chacos Sandals and a bunch of other companies, and several committed to helping support their journey.

 Even though Cees, Madison, Alyssa and I had no existing audience, it still made sense for companies to jump on board and sponsor our cross-country journeys.

 Content rules the internet.
 Companies need to generate great content to engage their fans and represent their brand.
 A brand like Chacos sandals wants to appeal to people who like being outside and in nature.

 Cees and Madison have been able to capture amazing content—notably photos—for Chacos Sandals while visiting national parks all over the country.
 Even if Cees and Madison didn’t become Insta-famous or anything else, Chacos Sandals is still getting incredible, authentic content that represents their brand.

 If Chacos were to pay an employee or professional photographer to visit all 59 national parks, it would cost them a butt load of money (and the result would probably be more stuffy and corporate feeling).
 By attaching their brand to Cees and Madison, they’ve been able to create authentic content their fans love.